 Treatment start: The first dose of Omvoh is 900 mg (3 vials of 300 mg each) and will be given by your doctor by intravenous infusion (drip in a vein in your arm) over at least 90 minutes.
 After the first dose, you will receive another dose of Omvoh 900 mg 4 weeks later and again after an additional 4 weeks.

 Maintenance therapy: 4 weeks after the last intravenous infusion, a maintenance dose of Omvoh 300 mg will be given by an injection under the skin (‘subcutaneously’) and then every 4 weeks.
 The maintenance dose of 300 mg will be given by using 2 injections: one containing 100 mg (1 mL) of Omvoh and one containing 200 mg (2 mL) of Omvoh.
 The injections may be administered in any order.
-The 200 mg pre-filled syringe is only for treatment of Crohn’s disease.

 Your doctor or nurse will tell you when to switch to subcutaneous injections.